mjgaultney/tictactoe/README.md

 How to play
 ------------
-1. Download the files
+First you would download the associated files onto your computer.
-2. Open standalone.html on a local server in your browser
+Open the HTML file on a local server and refresh to ensure you have a clean board.
-3. Play tic tac toe
+Grab a friend and enjoy a nice game of tic tac toe. (hint: go first and you never lose).

-improvements
+Improvements
 -------------
 Before starting the game each player would be able to assign the X or O to their team name.
 There is a lot to be desired in regards to the interface design.
 Future versions would have a stone as a place keeper (different colors or types) in place of the X and O's.
 When one game is won there would be a button to initiate a new game while keeping a tally under the team name of who won the previous games.